padrino/padrino-framework/guides/the-bleeding-edge.md

     $ bundle exec padrino g model post

-You can find more info about bundler usage on their [site](http://gembundler.com/)
+You can find more info about bundler usage on their [site](http://gembundler.com/).

 ## System Gems from Repository

-If you want to install the padrino edge gems into your system rubygems, simply follow the following steps.
-First, clone the padrino repository:
+If you want to install the Padrino edge gems into your system RubyGems, simply follow the following steps.
+First, clone the Padrino repository:

     $ cd /tmp